Scarlett Kiernan: Cost of living crisis and romance

 In September 2022, the series began a long-running financial troubles arc for Scarlett to show the effects of the cost of living crisis in the UK at the time.
 With her father still unable to work and her income supporting their household, the storyline sees Scarlett get several other jobs alongside her full-time work at the Mill in desperate attempts to keep their household afloat.
+To enhance the realism of the plot, Pegg was not allowed to wear new costumes throughout the filming period of the storyline.
 Pegg felt privileged to be given a topical and relevant storyline that millions, including herself, across the country could relate to.
 She felt a pressure to portray the financial hardships accurately, but due to coming from a working class background herself, she felt proud of her portrayal after the storyline had aired.
 The storyline sees Scarlett become "run ragged" from working several jobs, visiting a food bank, trying to hide her struggles from everybody and stealing resources from the Mill.

 The storyline climaxed in February 2023 when she collapses from exhaustion at work.
 She is eventually taken in by Karen to temporarily live with her and husband Rob (Chris Walker), while her father moves away to live with her aunt.
 Pegg noted that her character is not an easy houseguest but that she was trying to be gracious and polite, something that she felt was "out of character" for Scarlett.
 Pegg also enjoyed being able to interact with Walker in their scenes, since their characters had not interacted much prior.
 She also enjoyed the dynamic between Scarlett and Karen, who she described as a "sweet surrogate mother" to Scarlett.
 Pegg felt that their onscreen dynamic works well due to the characters being similar.
+Scarlett is distraught when Karen dies and Pegg found the atmosphere on set different after Pearson's departure.

 When Scarlett begins to have more money, Pegg made a conscious effort to portray a "marked change" in Scarlett.
 She wanted to show that she is not tired, cold or hungry anymore and so Scarlett shouts less and has less angst, although her "natural sulk" does not go away.
 She also hinted at Scarlett finding romance and acting her age after the several months of struggling with money and caring for her father.
-She admitted that Scarlett is "hard to flirt with" in her first date with a character, but that "there is definitely something on the horizon with another character".
+She admitted that Scarlett is "hard to flirt with" in her first date with a character, but that "there is definitely something on the horizon".
 She was excited for the younger side of Scarlett to be shown, and although she enjoyed the hard-hitting and dramatic scenes, she looked forward to the sillier scenes.
+Her love interest was revealed to be Ollie Millar (Isaac Benn).
+The pair meet when Scarlett begins living with his mother, colleague Kirsty Millar (Kiruna Stamell), after Karen's death.